lancelot2/BlockVote/README.md

 # Project breakdown
-For the time being, XYZ can be split into 2 distinct projects
+For the time being, BlockVote can be split into 2 distinct projects

 1. A front end web app covering the 3 basic needs of a basic election: (i) setting up a poll, (ii) casting votes and (iii) displaying the results.
 2. A smart contract wizard generating a unique code for every poll initiated based on the inserted settings.